Portugal Pilgrimage Fatima

 What is the Best Day to Visit Fatima

 The best time to visit this city is during the week (no crowds).
-The Shrine is quiet, and the public restrooms are cleaning.
+The Shrine is quiet, and the public restrooms are cleaned.

 Where is the Fatima Shrine in Portugal?

-It is the center of Portugal.
-It is in the civil parish of Fatima, in the municipality of Ourem.
+The Fatima Shrine in Portugal is situated in the civil parish of Fatima, located in the municipality of Ourem.
+It serves as the spiritual center of Portugal.

 How to Get to Fatima, Portugal